Storm or Hail Damage? Get a Free Inspection — Insurance Claim Assistance Included

 A water test confirms the repair is fully watertight.
 The contractor provides before-and-after documentation, a workmanship warranty (typically 1–5 years), and the manufacturer warranty on new materials.
 You receive a final invoice suitable for insurance reimbursement records.

-Filing an Insurance Claim for Storm Damage
+How to File an Insurance Claim for Storm Roof Damage

 What Insurance Typically Covers